colossalcap/INF2003-Grp11/walkthrough.md

 docker exec -it ecommerce-backend python data_loader.py
 ```

-> **Tip for returning users:** After your first `docker-compose up`, the data is already loaded.
+> **Tip for returning users:** After your first `docker compose up`, the data is already loaded.
 On subsequent starts, you can skip the data loader by commenting out the `data-loader` section in `docker-compose.yml` (add a `#` at the start of each line).
 This makes startup much faster.

 You'll see progress messages as it loads.
 When it's done, the website will show real products and the analytics charts will have data to display!